cchevalier/DS3_Course_Project/CodeBook.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject (which is saved in txt file named tidy_data.txt)

+See script also README.me and script run_analysis.R for additional info.

-## List of variables of __tidy_data.txt__
+## List of variables of tidy_data.txt

-Col.  1:   activity  (6 possibilities among LAYING, SITTING, STANDING, WALKING, WALKING_DOWNSTAIRS, WALKING_UPSTAIRS)
+Col.  1:   activity  (LAYING, SITTING, STANDING, WALKING, WALKING_DOWNSTAIRS or WALKING_UPSTAIRS)

 Col.  2:   subject id (from 1 to 30)

- Following variables are of average value of each retained variable for each activity and each subject  Variables are  normalized in the original dataset (unit = [ ])
+ Following variables are of average value of each retained variable for each activity and each subject.
+Variables are  normalized and bound to [-1, 1] in the original dataset (unit = [ ])

 Col.  3:   tBodyAcc-mean()-X
 Col.  4:   tBodyAcc-mean()-Y